Gizmo2500/Dog_vision_model/README.md

 ## 4. Features

 Some information about the data:
-* This notebook deals with images (unstructured data) so it's probably best we use deep learning/transfer learning.
+* This notebook deals with images (unstructured data) so it's probably best to use deep learning/transfer learning.
 * There are 120 breeds of dogs (this means there are 120 different classes).
 * There are around 10,000+ images in the training set.
 (These images have labels)
 * There are around 10,000+ images in the test set.
 (These images have no labels, because we will want to predict them).

 # How to set up environment:

-1. create the ./env from the `environment.yml` file
+1. create a conda environment using the `environment.yml` and/ or `requirments.txt` file. *(list of installed packages will be added below)*
-2. create a `data` folder and save the data files from Kaggle to this folder
+2. create a `data` folder and download the data files from Kaggle to this folder
-3. create `logs`, `models`, and a `original_images` folders to avoid file path errors
+3. use `conda activate ./env` in the directory location.
+4. start a `jupyter notebook` and open the dog vision notebook.

 **Note:** Setup may be different depending on your terminal, IDE and/or OS.

+### If you have issues using either the `environment.yml` or the `requirements.txt`, here is how I installed the packages when I created the environment:

+  First:

+  `conda create --prefix ./env jupyter pandas numpy scikit-learn matplotlib pip`

+  Then:

+  `pip install tensorflow[and-cuda]` (GPU) or `pip install tensorflow` (CPU)

+  `pip install tensorflow-hub`